- Price: $1,395–$2,990

 Customer reviews

-On Saatva’s website, the Saatva Classic has a 4.8 star rating out of 3,458 total reviews.
+The Saatva Classic has a 4.8-star rating out of 3,458 total reviews on its website.
 In general, reviewers find the mattress comfortable and appreciate the free white glove delivery.

 Visit our Saatva mattress review to learn more.